Stefan-Heimersheim/spar-2024/experiments/README.md

 Table 2 is produced by running `experiments/logic_gates.py`.

 #### 3.3 Did features disappear, or did they lack representation in the next layer's SAE?
-TODO: Figure 4
+In Figure 4, the right charts were created by running `experiments/projected_errs/collect_per_token_projected_errs_and_acts.py`

 #### 3.4 Community-detection finds semantically meaningful subgraphs
-TODO: Figure 5
+Figure 5 was created by going through all the communities in the [feature browser](https://stefanhex.com/spar-2024/feature-browser/)

 ### Appendix
 #### B Distribution of maximum activation values per feature